Cervator/KubicValheim/README.md

 ## Restoring backups

 You simply need to get the two world files from your desired backkup into the directory they normally live in - noting that for this specific setup the world file names will be "Dedicated" (as that is the designated world of the name as per config here).
-Have not tried figuring out the _easiest_ way yet to do this in Kubernetes, although the above approach should work in reverse.
+Have not tried figuring out the _easiest_ way yet to do this in Kubernetes, although the above approach should work in reverse, like so:

+* `kubectl cp Dedicated.db valheim-server-4-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.db -n kgh`
+* `kubectl cp Dedicated.fwl valheim-server-4-0:/home/steam/.config/unity3d/IronGate/Valheim/worlds_local/Dedicated.fwl -n kgh`

 Running a game _locally_ can be a little trickier as Valheim runs with worlds saved in the Steam cloud saves system by default, so the local directory may not exist.
 On a fairly modern instance of Windows the files should be placed at something like `C:\Users\%USERNAME%\AppData\LocalLow\IronGate\Valheim\worlds_local\` (replace `%USERNAME%` with your OS user if it doesn't work automatically) - files placed here should become visible in the worlds list even with cloud saves on.

+### Preparing GCP buckets

+To make a storage bucket on Google Cloud Platform go to the Cloud Storage -> Buckets and create one.
+Do not prevent public access if the desire is to host backups anybody can download.

+Having the `gcloud` suite installed either locally or in a container image is handy (see for instance https://hub.docker.com/r/google/cloud-sdk) - when ready run `gcloud auth login`

+You may have to grant yourself access to the bucket for uploads and such, example: `gsutil iam ch user:rpraestholm@adaptavist.com:roles/storage.objectCreator gs://kgs-saves`

+Make the bucket public: `gsutil iam ch allUsers:objectViewer gs://kgs-saves`

 ## License